 The 2024 mix of the album was supervised by Stephen Stills and Neil Young.
 As an audio buff, Young was particularly happy with the result.
 He said “It’s all analog.
 The vinyl comes out just like it would have been in 1969.
 It’s a beautiful thing.”

 The tracks are in the same order on the records and the CD.
 The acoustic set is on record one, and the electric set on record two.
-The group was joined by drummer Dallas Taylor and bassist Greg Reeves.
+For the electric set, the group was joined by drummer Dallas Taylor and bassist Greg Reeves.
 This was before CSNY released the album Deja Vu (which was March 11th of 1970).

-That timing makes for an interesting concert that covers ground from Buffalo Springfield (“On The Way Home” & “I’ve Loved Her So long”) to not-yet-released songs such as Still’s “4 + 20”, “Go Back Home” & “Find The Cost Of Freedom”, plus Graham Nash’s “Our House”.
+That timing makes for an interesting concert that covers ground from Buffalo Springfield “On The Way Home” and Neil Young’s first album “I’ve Loved Her So long” to not-yet-released songs such as Still’s “4 + 20”, “Go Back Home” & “Find The Cost Of Freedom”, plus Graham Nash’s “Our House”.
 Seven of the songs are from the original Crosby Stiils & Nash album released earlier that year.
 The new live album features a 16-minute jam of “Down By The River”, a song from Neil Young’s 1969 Crazy Horse album, Everybody Knows This Is Nowhere.

 One of the best aspects of this album is that old friends Stephen Stills and Neil Young are working together again.
-Besides mixing the live recordings, the two are performing at the Harvest Moon charity event October 5th, 2024.
+Besides mixing the live recordings, the two performed at the Harvest Moon charity event October 5th, 2024.

 Bonus photo: Fillmore East